Northern Arizona Road Trip

-At Dead Horse Ranch State Park just outside of Cottonwood, AZ, visitors have an opportunity to delve into a variety of outdoor exploits.
+At Dead Horse Ranch State Park just outside of Cottonwood, visitors have an opportunity to delve into a variety of outdoor exploits.
 The best part about this park however is the location…From this centralized location, a number of Arizona’s state parks can be reached by a short, scenic drive.
 Simply pull up your RV or rent a cabin, and your home base is set for adventure!

 Here at Dead Horse, relax in the shade of cottonwood trees while watching fluffy white clouds roll by both in the sky, and as they reflect from the water.
 With each passing cloud, the thoughts of “real world” problems get carried away into the light blue atmosphere.
 Maybe you’re fishing for bass or catfish and waiting patiently for a bite, maybe you’re just taking in the beauty after a hike through the rugged central Arizona foothills.
 Either way, you’re right there, doing exactly what you need!
 It's even better if you're sharing your amazing experience with someone close to you.

 North east of Dead Horse, Sedona, AZ is home to two absolutely gorgeous parks that display the iconic crimson rocks and natural vibe that have made the Sedona area a worldwide destination.
 Red Rock State Park will lead you on trails that showcase a variety of experiences.
 Dive into the riparian area on trails near Oak Creek and listen to the subtle rumble of water over rocks as you gaze in amazement at the various plants, trees, and wildlife of the area.
-Or you can explore one of the several trails that lead to a vantage with panoramic views of Cathedral Rock, or the Seven Sisters.
+Or you can explore one of the several trails that lead to a vantage with panoramic views of Cathedral Rock, or the Seven Warriors.
 During your time at Red Rock, make a point to talk with one of the rangers about conservation efforts in this special park.

-After experiencing conservation in action at Red Rock, stop by one of the many eateries in Sedona on your way to the next gorgeous destination; Slide Rock State Park.
+After experiencing conservation in action at Red Rock, stop by one of the many eateries in Sedona on your way to the next gorgeous destination: Slide Rock State Park.
 As you drive north out of Sedona, you’ll notice the trees get taller and the rusted escarpments get steeper, as Route 89a winds along Oak Creek toward Slide Rock.
 Upon arrival, keep your eyes peeled for a very special park resident, the Coues whitetail deer.
 This sub-species is found only within very select habitats and a portion of Arizona’s robust population can be experienced right in the park.
 After searching for these beautiful little deer, take a short hike to the creek and have some adrenaline inducing fun sliding down the famous natural water slide.
 Or you can just pick a spot near the creek and soak up some Arizona high country sunshine

 If you’ve been bit by the history bug, Arizona’s exciting history is on display at historic state parks throughout the state.
-Two very notable parks are located within close proximity of Dead Horse Ranch, and give visitors a detailed glimpse into the sorted past of this often-rough western state.
+Two very notable parks are located within close proximity of Dead Horse Ranch, and give visitors a detailed glimpse into the varied past of this often-rough western state.

 At Jerome State Historic Park (only about 20 minutes from Dead Horse) you will learn about the heyday of this eclectic little town on a hill.
 The mines beneath the park span throughout the mountainside and once provided jobs, raw materials, and myriad stories of Arizona’s mining history.
 While in Jerome, take a walk down main street to enjoy the sights, shopping, and great eats!